 - Platelets sometimes stick on to an atheroma plaque inside an artery and form a clot.

-A common site for atheroma to develop, and a blood clot to form, is in a large artery in the neck.
+A common site for atheroma to develop and a blood clot to form, is in a large artery in the neck.
 A blood clot may also form as a complication of some heart conditions, such as atrial fibrillation.
 See separate leaflet called Atheroma for more details.

 What are the symptoms of a transient ischaemic attack?

 Symptoms of a TIA are temporary (transient).
-They develop suddenly, and usually peak in less than a minute.
-The duration of symptoms varies, but symptoms usually go within an hour (typically within 2-15 minutes).
+They develop suddenly and usually peak in less than a minute.
+The duration of symptoms varies; however, symptoms usually go within an hour (typically within 2-15 minutes).
 Sometimes symptoms last up to 24 hours.
 The symptoms that develop depend on which part of the brain is affected.
 Different parts of the brain control different parts of the body.
 Therefore, symptoms may include one or more of the following:

 - Weakness or clumsiness of a hand, arm, or leg.